 You'll want to slide those big bedroom doors closed at night to keep the mosquitoes out, but other than for sleeping you'll likely spend most of your time in your overwater villa outside on the tiered deck, which is filled with relaxation spaces.
 Cushioned chairs are arrayed around a stone table topped with a whimsical tick-tac-toe board, while a suspended couch tossed with pillows invites you for an afternoon nap in the shade.
 For sunning, the prime spot is on a rope hammock swaying gently above the water.

 Showers for two provide a prelude to romance or just a quick cool-down from the hot Jamaican sun.
-Couples can comfortably share the infinity-edge plunge pool overlooking the ocean, although we found ourselves wishing it was heated: the water was on the chilly side whenever the pool was out of the sun, making a nighttime dip a non-starter as well.
+Couples can comfortably share the infinity-edge plunge pool overlooking the ocean.

-We loved the water-filled lounge chairs on the villa's lower deck, where you can really feel a sense of isolation from the rest of the resort and indulge in the sense of being one with the sea.
-For tanning, reading, or enjoying a fruity cocktail, this spot was tops.
+You'll love the water-filled lounge chairs on the villa's lower deck, where you can really feel a sense of isolation from the rest of the resort and indulge in the sense of being one with the sea.
+For tanning, reading, or enjoying a fruity cocktail, this spot is tops.

 Butlers and the Best Amenities